gar1t/gage-save/tests/lib-run-util.md

 ## Run attributes

+Run attributes fall into the following categories:

+- Core
+- User
+- System
+- Logged

-Run attributes may be read from the run directly or from files written to run meta.
-Use `run_attr()` to read either.
+Run attributes are read from different locations depending on the attribute.

+## Core attributes

-Attributes supported `run_attr()` are listed in the private module variable `_ATTR_READERS`.
+Core attributes supported `run_attr()` are listed in the private module variable `_ATTR_READERS`.

     >>> from gage._internal.run_util import _ATTR_READERS